 See how it allows the nooks and crannies to pop out creating a fun texture?
 Once your whitewash has dried for about a half-hour, go ahead and give your stump a good coat of polycrylic to keep it weather-proof.

-Now, back to our wood round.
+Now, back to our wood round for our shipping crate table.
 After the stain has cured for about 2 hours, you’re going to give the top a wash using a charcoal glazing.
 (I make mine with a bit of charcoal colored paint mixed with a little water – about 1 cup paint with 2 T. water) You can see how I made my garage door glazing in this post.

 Again, working in small batches, apply the glazing across the round following the direction of the grain.
 Quickly wipe off the glazing leaving some behind to catch the grain.
 This will make the top have some depth.